eugeneyan/applied-ml/README.md

 # applied-ml
 Curated papers, articles, and blogs sharing **how data science & machine learning is applied in production**. ⚙️

+Some people collect stamps. _I collect these._ 😅

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](./CONTRIBUTING.md)

 Have a new ML project (work or personal) and need a _starting_ point?
 These resources on **ML applied in the real world** share: